 4. Invoice your clients as quickly as possible.

 The best time to send an invoice is as soon as your project with a client is completed or right after your product or service is delivered to them.
 Prompt invoicing basically leads to faster payment.
 This will show your professionalism to your clients.
 When it comes to recurring invoices, consider sending them on the same day (or date) every month to show your consistency.

 5. Follow up with your clients.

 If your client doesn’t immediately pay the invoice you have sent a few days before, then you shouldn’t hesitate to send them a reminder concerning the upcoming payment due date.
 You can do this a week or a few days before the due date.
 In addition to helping you get paid on time, sending reminders will also benefit your clients, as they won’t have to spend extra money on late payment charges.
 Remember to keep your reminder messages professional and courteous.

 Nowadays, all businesses should have gone paperless.
 Providing an online payment solution and creating digital invoices will greatly help you improve the efficiency and effectiveness of your business operations.
 Most of your clients may also be more aware of email than their snail mail.
 They will prefer a handy method of payment that allows them to pay their bills anytime and anywhere.

 7. Automate your invoicing process.

 By automating your billing process, you will be able to focus more on other important tasks.
-An invoicing software helps you in many ways, from generating customized recurring invoices, maintaining client data, scheduling and sending reminders, tracking the status of your invoices and many more.
+Invoicing software helps you in many ways, from generating customized recurring invoices, maintaining client data, scheduling and sending reminders, tracking the status of your invoices, and many more.
 We highly recommend that you choose a Cloud-based invoicing software, so you can easily create and send invoices anytime and anywhere.